vicsz/saa-c03-study-notes/README.md

 - **Auto-scaling**: Automatically adjusts storage capacity based on demand.
 - **Backup Options**: Includes automated backups, cross-region backups, snapshot backups, AWS Backups, and replication to a standby database for comprehensive data protection.

+#### Cost Considerations
+- Reserved Instance pricing for the database engine (CPU, RAM) can provide significant savings.
+- Optimize storage costs by adjusting allocation and using auto-scaling.

+#### Performance Considerations
+- Add Read Replicas to distribute read traffic.
+- Use RDS Proxy to manage connections efficiently.

+#### High Availability Considerations
+- Deploy Multi-AZ or Aurora Global Database for enhanced availability and data durability.

+#### Backup Options
+- **Automated Backups**: Provides a daily snapshot and captures transaction logs.
+- **Snapshot Backups**: User-initiated snapshots of your database instance that are retained until explicitly deleted.
+- **AWS Backup**: Offers a centralized solution for backing up RDS and other AWS services.
+- **Cross-Region Automated Backups**: Automates the replication of snapshots and transaction logs across AWS regions.

 ---

 #### AWS EBS